smurf11k/artifactor-demo/README.md

-# Artifactor (demo)
+# Artifactor (CLI)
-Artifactor – a console application for organizing and managing antique collections.
+Artifactor – an application for organizing and managing antique collections.

 ## Description
 This project was created as part of a college assignment.
 Artifactor allows users to add, edit, delete, and view information about antique items using object-oriented programming (OOP) principles in Java.